 If your project requires sand, you may need to do more research than expected!
 With various types of sand available, it’s important to understand the differences between each.
 Understanding each type will allow you to tackle your project with little to no issues.
 So what’s first?
 Take a few minutes to learn about the three most commonly used sand types; Concrete Sand vs. Mason Sand vs. White Sand.

 Concrete sand is and aggregate sand usually composed of either gneiss, trap rock, limestone or granite.
-Usually it is crushed at the quarry and then washed through a screen to ensure that there are no large pieces of rocks left in it.
+This specific type of sand is normally crushed at the quarry and then washed and screened for quality.
+This process will make sure that there are no large rocks within the material.

 It is most commonly used to as a key ingredient in cement or hot asphalt but can also be used as pipe sand or as a base layer and leveling medium for above ground pools, and patios or walkways made of concrete paving stones.